joshnishikawa/MIDIcontroller/README.txt

   - Velocity sensitive inputs with poly pressure (per-note aftertouch)
   - momentary, latch or instantaneous buttons
   - Stable analog to MIDI conversion for potentiometers and other sensors
+  - Support for encoders and capacitive sensors
   - Min/Max output can be set (or inverted) for all MIDI.
 Min/Max input can also be set for analog input (maintaining stability in conversion)
-  - Support for encoders

     UPDATED IN THIS VERSION:
-  - Reading muxed analog is now stable again.
-  - Note latency has been increased from 300 micros to 1 milli for accuracy
+  - Added support for capacitive sensors

     IN THE WORKS:
   - True (channel pressure) aftertouch
   - Interrupts for encoders
-  - Support for capacitive sensors and piezos
+  - Support for piezos